 As well as the two forges, several houses have changed their uses over the decades: Fran Cottage (nearly opposite the White Lion) was a drapers and grocers which became the first post office in 1867, until that function moved in 1900 up to the Old Post Office on the other side of The Street, which was also once a School for Young Ladies, and then a village shop.
 Cumberland House had various functions including inn, bakery and workhouse; Martins and the Old Rectory at the top of The Street once formed a single spacious rectory.
 The White Lion Inn is described in the Victoria County History as “a 17th-century house converted to double pile and cased in brick c.
 1800”; the village school opened in 1875 and has been in use continuously since.
 Many interesting, picturesque and historic buildings exist outside this small village core, as the parish stretches in an elongated rectangle, from Coolham in the north to Sullington in the south, with the B2139 bisecting it.

-Some famous (and infamous) people connected with Thakeham include the poet Percy Shelley, who stayed in Thakeham and whose family owned property on The Street; the architect Edwin Lutyens who designed Little Thakeham and its gardens, completed in 1903, and considered one of his best designs; plus Oswald Mosley – founder of the fascist movement in the UK – who lived at Abingworth Hall pre-World War II; today the Hall is a hotel for groups of Downs walkers.
+Some famous (and infamous) people connected with Thakeham include the poet Percy Shelley, who stayed in Thakeham and whose family owned property on The Street; the architect Edwin Lutyens who designed Little Thakeham and its gardens, completed in 1903, and considered one of his best designs.
+Sir Oswald Mosley – grandad of the 1930s fascist leader – lived briefly at Abingworth Hall around the time of Word War 1; today the Hall is a hotel for groups of Downs walkers.
 The war prevented Jomo Kenyatta, later to be Kenya’s president, from returning home after studying in England, so in 1940 he came down to Sussex as a labourer for A.G.
 Linfield and Sons, market gardeners, at Abingworth, and was put to work in the tomato hothouses, living in the nearby village of Storrington, where he married a local girl, Edna Clarke; in 1943 they had a son, Peter.
-The accomplished actor Anna Massey, daughter of Raymond and sister of Daniel, was born in Thakeham in 1937.
+The accomplished actress Anna Massey, daughter of Raymond and sister of Daniel, was born in Thakeham in 1937.

 In 1841 the population of Thakeham was 494 and it was described as an ‘out of the way parish with no resident gentlemen’.
 In the 20th Century, houses were built in the southern part of the Parish, including Crescent Rise and the Davis Estate.
 Following a parish boundary review in 2000, part of Heath Common formerly in Thakeham moved into the Parish of Washington.
 Today, Thakeham has a population of around 1,793 living in 723 houses.